jedwards1230/leetcode-timer/README.md

 A small web extension that automatically starts to time your leetcode problems.
 It will also automatically stop the timer when you finish a problem, and compare your current time against your average.

+Pending approval in Firefox addon store.

+Note: Only tested on Firefox.

 ![Screenshot](screenshot.png)

 ## Flow